Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/04 - restricting loc.md

 # Restricted Lines of Code

-The same could be accomplished by limiting accepted soltuions to 2 lines of code like this...
+Let's restric the user to 1 line of code:

 ```python
 class HelloWorld3XRestrictedLOC(pyskillz_tools.PrintBasedExercise):